daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

 Diplomacy:
 - Reworked complete skills.
 Now gives a chance to attract creatures from your actual army, you can directly hire them for an increased price.
 This makes Diplomacy more useful and predictable, also it cannot happen that a random free join of thousands neutrals give you an insta win.

+Fire Shield:
+- Returned damage is now additionaly dependant on your Spell Power and can exceede the original damage amount, this gives much more tactical depth to this spell.
+Some creatures are now immune to Fire Shield, like Dragons and other fire affinite units.

+Summoning Elementals:
+- HP of summons is now dependant on your MS, also summons can grant buffs to your army while alive on the battlefield.
+Summoing Air is available early but therefore very weak.

 Navigation:
 - Skill deleted and replaced with Nobility skill.
 Nobility can increase creature growth in towns.